fabiokerstens/FDIR_PQ9/README.md

 # FDIR_PQ9

 ## Purpose
-Delft University of Technology is currently developing the [Delfi-PQ](https://www.tudelft.nl/lr/subsites/delfi-space/delfi-pq/), a 3U pocketcube spacecraft, expected to launch in 2019.
+Delft University of Technology is currently developing the [Delfi-PQ](https://www.tudelft.nl/lr/subsites/delfi-space/delfi-pq/), a 3U PocketCube spacecraft, expected to launch in 2019.
 Throughout its mission, Delfi-PQ will be in a severe radiation environment in low Earth orbit, which could potentially harm the spacecraft electronics.
 The radiation effect focussed on in the present work is the Single Event Upset (SEU), which origins from ionizing parcles interacting with the spaccraft electronics.
 The SEU is a soft error (recoverable) with unpredictable consequences.
 One of the consequences of SEUs are changes in memory locations, which could result in retrieving incorrect housekeeping data from the spacecraft.

 Clearly SEUs should be corrected for, which is normally done by an on-board Fault Detection, Isolation and Recovery (FDIR) algorithm.
 FDIR algorithms are vital for the correct in-orbit operation of the Delfi-PQ and hence shall be tested extensively on Earth to validate correct function.
 For large spacecraft, this is often done by using radiation hardened electronics or by testing the flight computer in a radiation environment.
 Both these options add a lot of cost to the overal mission, which is often not possible for small spacecraft, such as Delfi-PQ.
 Therefore, **the purpose of this repository is to simulate SEUs by means of real time fault injection, in an attempt to validate the Delfi-PQ FDIR algorithm**.